joegasewicz/react-bare-forms/README.md

 ````
 ## Form Consumer
 RBF's provides the `FormConsumer` for you to debug visually your form.
 Below is an example of a form container a single text input field.
-Notice, that the `context` object return from the `FormConsumer` has a `metadata` property which gives you detailed
-values of the current state of that form field element.
 ````typescript jsx
 import {Form, FormConsumer, IFormContext, isFieldEmpty, TextInputField} from "react-bare-forms";